MicrosoftDocs/architecture-center/docs/networking/guide/sdwan-integration-in-hub-and-spoke-network-topologies-content.md

 The article is intended for network architects that want to design Software-defined Wide Area Networks (SDWANs) to connect on-prem facilities with each other and with Azure.
-It describes a reference architecture that allows Azure customers to fully leverage their existing investments in the platform, by building efficient, global SDWAN overlays on top of the Microsoft backbone.
+It describes an architecture that allows Azure customers to fully leverage their existing investments in the platform, by building efficient, global SDWAN overlays on top of the Microsoft backbone.

 ## Applicable scenarios